What is web accessibility?

 To change your mouse options, click the Start button in the bottom left of your screen and select Control Panel > Mouse.

 If you are using an Apple Macintosh computer, please visit the Apple Accessibility website for more information on how to change your settings.

 All videos that are produced by UCAS and are on ucas.tv or ucas.com contain at least an English language subtitle track.
 This will be included in all released videos.
-We are now translating new videos into Welsh, starting with four Apply videos to be released in line with the new cycle’s software in early June.
-These are all available by clicking the “CC” button in player through the site.
+We are now translating new videos into Welsh, starting with four Apply videos to be released in line with the new cycle's software in early June.
+These are all available by clicking the 'CC' button in the player on the site.

 Further useful links to help you with accessibility issues